The biholomorphic invariance of essential normality on bounded symmetric domains: The Taylor spectrum of the compression

-We remark here that the core of the Example \ref{hycoro} is the finitely generated property of the submodule.
-When $V\subset \mathbb{B}^n$ is a homogeneous algebraic variety and $I_V$ the corresponding polynomial radical ideal, then the finitely generated property of the Bergman submodule $M_V$ on the unit ball is coincide with the condition $M_V=\text{Cl}[I_V],$ however the finitely generated property maybe stronger than the latter in the case of the Drury-Arveson space.
-The method used in Example \ref{hysmv} or \cite{DTY16} for the case of Bergman space can not be directly applied to the Drury-Arveson space, since the Drury-Arveson norm can not be uniformly controlled by the uniform norm.
-The method we used here can actually handle the case of the Drury-Arveson submodule $M_V$ for which the algebraic hypersurface $V$ is determined by some monomial, and this idea may also be applied to the bounded symmetric domain.
+When $V\subset \mathbb{B}^n$ is a homogeneous algebraic variety and $I_V$ the corresponding polynomial radical ideal, then the condition $M_V=\text{Cl}[I_V]$ implies the finitely generated property of $M_V.$ In general, it is nontrivial to verify whether condition $M_V=\text{Cl}[I_V]$ holds.
+The method used in \cite{DTY16} for the case of Bergman space can not be directly applied to the Drury-Arveson space since the Drury-Arveson norm can not be uniformly controlled by the uniform norm.
+The method we used here can actually at least handle the case of the Drury-Arveson submodule $M_V$ for which the algebraic hypersurface $V$ is determined by some monomial.